trampfox/documentation/content/en/observability_pipelines/set_up_pipelines.md

 ## Overview

-The following use cases are available for you to start creating your pipelines in Observability Pipelines:
+The following use cases are available for you to start using Observability Pipelines:

 - Log volume control: Cut down on your log volume and trim down the size of your logs before data leaves your infrastructure or network.
 - Dual ship logs: Send your logs to Datadog and another destination.
-- Split logs: Send your devops logs to Datadog and your security logs to another destination.
+- Split logs: Send your devops logs to Datadog and security logs to another destination.
 - Archive logs: Send logs to Datadog log archives and another destination.
 - Redact data before routing your logs to a destination.

-After you select one of the use cases, [set up your pipeline](#set-up-a-pipeline) with the following steps:

-1. Select a log source.
-1. Add processors to manipulate your log data.
-1. Configure the destinations to send your logs to.
-1. Install the Observability Pipelines Worker.

-**[INSTRUCTIONS ARE WIP]**

-## Set up a pipeline

-1. Navigate to [Observability Pipelines][LINK].
-1. Select a use case.

-### Select a log source

 These are the available sources for each use case: